 There’s this song on my album coming out April 27th called Splintered.
 Splintered in my favorite song because I think, a lot of my songs have to do with how other people have made me feel.
 Splintered is about taking accountability for the way that we feel, and taking accountability for our lives and society.
 Just looking within for the answers to our problems instead of externalizing our problems and looking for someone to blame.

 We've become a society addicted to blaming people for our problems.
 I suppose it's easier to place blame because it takes the responsibility off our own shoulders.
 But let's be honest..
 Donald Trump isn't the root of the problem.
 The corporations aren't even the problem.
 The problem is that every single day we give away our freedom and decision-making to law makers who don't represent 'the people' and who we acknowledge don't value our best interest nor the best interest of the planet.
 Everyday we give monetary support to the same corrupt business entities that we complain about.
-We even consume their products that are latent with toxic ingredients that pollute our bodies and the environment.
 So, I pose the question: who is the real problem, the machine or what feeds the machine?
 I get it, detaching appears easier said than done.
 We've been programmed to be dependent on a system that abuses us and like many abusive relationships, the victim sticks around hoping one day the perpetrator might change.
 But why are we waiting for our abuser to be a little nicer to us?
 Why are we so afraid to be FREE?
 Freedom is not something someone gives to you, it's not something you stand in line and vote for, and it's not something that even requires a fight.
 Freedom is at the core of every man; we just have to be brave enough to OWN IT.

 I really love the album!
 What was the process of recording it?